oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 The Actuator Profile for the basic Stateless Packet Filtering Producers specifies the minimum functionality required in order for an OpenC2 SLPF Producer implementation to be conformant.

 1. General Conformance:
-    1. **MUST** support JSON serialization of OpenC2 commands that are syntactically valid in accordance with the property tables presented in Section 2.1.
+    1. **MUST** support JSON serialization of OpenC2 commands that are syntactically valid in accordance with the schema presented in Annex A and located at http://docs.oasis-open.org/openc2/oc2slpf/v1.0/csprd01/schemas/oc2slpf-v1.0.json.
-    2. All serializations **MUST** be implemented in a manner such that the serialization validates against and provides a one-to-one mapping to the property tables in section 2.1 of this specification.
+    2. All serializations **MUST** be implemented in a manner such that the serialization validates against and provides a one-to-one mapping to the schema presented in Annex A and located at http://docs.oasis-open.org/openc2/oc2slpf/v1.0/csprd01/schemas/oc2slpf-v1.0.json.
     3. **MUST** support the use of a Transfer Specification that is capable of delivering authenticated, ordered, lossless and uniquely identified OpenC2 messages.
     4. **MUST** be conformant with Version 1.0 (or higher) of the Language Specification
 2. Base Commands (ACTION and TARGET pairs):